parsa-epfl/cloudsuite/docs/benchmarks/media-streaming.md

 - Throughput in Mbps
 - The total number of errors encountered during the benchmark's execution
 - The number of concurrent established requests to the server
-- The reply rate, which is thenumber of HTTP requests finished per second
+- The reply rate, which is the number of HTTP requests finished per second

 A sample report looks like this:
 ```